binipringle/legalresearch/_texts/0-section0.md

 Some trial courts in the First Department have not followed Mountain View and view the Appellate Division Departments as separate courts, similar to the Federal Circuit Courts of Appeals.
 There has been no explicit ruling on the matter by the New York Court of Appeals to resolve this inconsistency.

-New York Appellate Division jurisdiction is often a source of confusion, so here is an easier way to look at which appellate court decisions trial courts in New York will consider binding authority:
+New York appellate court decisions trial courts in New York will consider binding authority:

 - Decisions from the Appellate Division court in your department are always considered mandatory; additionally,